-The intention of the EU banking regulation is to sufficiently mitigate the risks undertaken by banks.
-Article 354(1) refers to 'relevant' closely correlated currencies; accordingly, those currencies that the EU banks have not invested in, or invested immaterial amounts, are not included in the assessment which leads to the list of closely correlated currencies.
+The intention of the EU banking regulation is to mitigate the risks undertaken by banks sufficiently.
+Article 354(1) refers to 'relevant' closely correlated currencies; in other words, those currencies that the EU banks have not invested in, or invested immaterial amounts, are not included in the assessment which leads to the list of closely correlated currencies.

-The EBA has decided not treat 'pegged' currencies differently for the purposes of the present ITS.
-A currency 'pegged' to another currency is considered a unilateral political decision (from a country) which could be promptly reversed should the market conditions do not allow for the pre-set foreign exchange rate.
+The EBA has decided not treat 'pegged' currencies differently for the purposes of these ITS.
+A currency 'pegged' to another currency is considered a unilateral political decision (by a country) which could be promptly reversed should the market conditions not allow for the pre-set foreign exchange rate.
 For this reason, the EBA decided not to treat them differently but, instead, to assess them as free floating currencies.
 Should they comply with the requirements for closely correlated currencies, they will be included in the list.

-The Level 1 text (Article 354.2) establishes a specific treatment for currencies subject to a 'legally binding intergovernmental agreement', however, the definition of 'legally binding intergovernmental agreement' is outside the ITS scope (Article 354.3).
+The Level 1 text (Article 354.2) establishes a specific treatment for currencies subject to a 'legally binding intergovernmental agreement'; however, the definition of 'legally binding intergovernmental agreement' is outside the ITS scope (Article 354.3).

-Any currency pair not explicitly assessed would be considered as non-closely correlated from a regulatory perspective.
+Any currency pair not explicitly assessed would be considered as not closely correlated from a regulatory perspective.

 The scope of currencies assessed is not limited to the initial list identified by members.
-Assessed currencies may be expanded if needed.
-The yearly update process allows incorporating any missing currencies into the assessment.
+The number of assessed currencies may be increased if needed.
+The yearly update process allows any missing currencies to be incorporated into the assessment.

-Specific technical decisions (set of options): Article 354.1 of CRR states that for the calculation of the FX capital charges under the standardised approach:
+Specific technical decisions (set of options): Article 354.1 of the CRR states that for the calculation of the FX capital charges under the standardised approach:

-- Institutions may provide lower own funds requirements (4% instead of 8%) against positions in closely correlated currencies. - A pair of currencies is deemed to be closely correlated only if the likelihood of a loss calculated on the basis of daily exchange-rate data for the preceding three or five years occurring on equal and opposite positions in such currencies over the following 10 working days, which is 4 % or less of the value of the matched position in question (valued in terms of the reporting currency) has a probability of at least: - o 99 %, when an observation period of three years is used, and - o 95 %, when an observation period of five years is used.
+- Institutions may provide lower own funds requirements (4% instead of 8%) against positions in closely correlated currencies. - A pair of currencies is deemed to be closely correlated only if the likelihood of a loss calculated on the basis of daily exchange-rate data for the preceding three or five years occurring on equal and opposite positions in such currencies over the following 10 working days, which is 4 % or less of the value of the matched position in question (valued in terms of the reporting currency) has a probability of at least: - o 99%, when an observation period of three years is used, and - \circ $\,$ 95%, when an observation period of five years is used.

 The two criteria are complementary.
-The application of a five year period ensures that the two currencies have been relatively stable for a long period of time, whilst the three year 99% is a more stringent yardstick that ensures that there is a strong relationship between both currencies in the near past.
+The application of a 5-year period ensures that the two currencies have been relatively stable for a long period of time, whereas the 3-year 99% is a more stringent yardstick that ensures that there has been a strong relationship between both currencies in the recent past.

 The EBA had to take a technical decision on how to carry forward the currency correlation assessment described in the mandate.
-Is has been decided that the most conservative approach will be chosen.
-By utilising the 3- or 5-year long dataset, the technical options considered for the assessment of the most conservative approach were the following:
+It has been decided that the most conservative approach will be chosen.
+The technical options considered for the assessment of the most conservative approach, utilising the 3- or 5-year dataset, were the following:

 - The use of non-overlapping 10-day observations of the foreign exchange returns.
-The anticipated change for the pertinent confidence level will be compared to the 4% threshold. - The use of daily observations of the foreign exchange returns.
-The anticipated change for the pertinent confidence level will be compared with the threshold of 4% scaled down by the square-root-of-ten (which is equivalent to comparing 10-day anticipated change with the 4% threshold) - The use of overlapping 10-day observations of the foreign exchange returns.
-The anticipated change for the pertinent confidence level will be compared to the 4% threshold.
+The expected change for the pertinent confidence level will be compared with the 4% threshold. - The use of daily observations of the foreign exchange returns.
+The expected change for the pertinent confidence level will be compared with the threshold of 4% scaled down by the square root of 10 (which is equivalent to comparing the 10-day expected change with the 4% threshold) - The use of overlapping 10-day observations of the foreign exchange returns.
+The expected change for the pertinent confidence level will be compared with the 4% threshold.